Supersymmetric AdS Solitons, Coulomb Branch Flows and Twisted Compactifications: The stability analysis of the classical solution for the Wilson Loops

 In principle, we would like to analytically evaluate the preceding integrals, express the parameter $r_0$ as a function of the separation length $L$ and then insert that expression into the expression for the energy.
 In that way, we would obtain an expression of the energy in terms of the separation length, $E(L)$.
 In practice this can be done only for a limited amount of ``cases" (i.e. backgrounds), and the confined background is not one of those cases.
 Alternatively, we consider the expressions of \eqref{WL-length_energy} as parametric equations of the length and of the energy with parameter $r_0$.

 In figure \ref{Wilson_plots_embeddingI} $(\mathrm{c})$ and $(\mathrm{d})$ we have plotted the energy of the Wilson loop as a function of the separation length for different values of $\hat{\nu}$, or equivalently, different values of $Q$ (the case $\hat{\nu}=-1$ corresponding to $Q=0$).
 For large values of the separation length, which is equivalent to small values of the parameter $r_0$ (i.e. the turning point of the string approaches the confinement scale $Q$), the energy has a confining behaviour.
 This means that it increases linearly with the separation length.
 In this section we are going to investigate the perturbative stability of the string configuration, paying special attention to the region of small $r_0$.
 We are going to analyze the case with $\theta_0=0$, but the main conclusion will be also valid for the other cases.
 Notice that in the $\theta_0=0$ case and for very small values of $Q$ (or $\hat{\nu}\approx-1^{+}$), there is a region in the $E(L)$ plot (figure \ref{Wilson_plots_embeddingI} $(\mathrm{d})$) in which a ``swallow tail" is observed.
-For reasons that are explained in \cite{Chatzis:2025dnu}, we are not considering this region of the parametric space for $Q$ in the following analysis.
+In \cite{Chatzis:2025dnu} we have plotted the quantities $R_{ab}R^{ab}$ and $R_{abcd}R^{abcd}$ for different values of $\theta_0$ and $Q$ and we have observed that when both $\theta_0$ and $Q$ approach zero, those quantities become very large, almost infinite.
+As a result, background corrections are needed since the supergravity approximation is not valid.
+It is in this regime that the ``swallow tail" appears, and for this reason we argue that the phase transition that is seen in the behaviour of the Wilson loop does not correspond to an actual physical situation.
+Based on these arguments we are not considering this region of the parametric space for $Q$ in the following analysis.